BANSI KAUl (1949-2021) DOYEN OF INDIAN THEATRE

 stage designer and a theatre director known for evolving a new idiom of clown

 theatre, Bansi Kaul took the road less travelled.
-Unlike the other theatres giants
+Unlike the other theatre giants

 reinventing.